 Chloe Carlson's 6 a.m. forecast | NEXT Weather

-A warmer start to the week is in store for Southern California on Sunday.
+It feels like summer in Southern California on the last day of February.
 Chloe Carlson reports.

 View CBS News In